LogRocket vs FullStory: Features, Pricing, and Best Fit in 2026

 Let’s explore each feature.

-1. Session recordings and replays to monitor user behavior
+1. Session recordings and replays to monitor user interactions

 A session recording is a time-stamped record of the activities occurring during a user session.
-You will get an unbiased look at how people use your site with session recordings and replays.
+With session recordings and replays, you can get an unbiased look at how people use your site.

 Session recordings and replays help you understand the most popular parts of your site, where you should focus your efforts, and prioritize your time and resources.

-Apart from that, our session recording and replay provide you with user sessions data like
+Apart from that, our session recording software provide you with user session data like:

 • User location and IP address